terratenff/vrp-gen-alg/algorithms/README.md

       3. Perform mutation for the offspring.
       4. Add offspring to the new population.
    2. Validate individuals in the new population using selected evaluators.
-   3. Replace invalid individuals with completely random individuals.
+   3. Replace invalid individuals with valid individuals using invalidity correction functions.
    4. Evaluate individuals using selected evaluator function.
    5. Sort new population in ascending/descending fitness order.
    6. Conduct the filtration strategy (or removal of duplicates) if it is time for it.